scotthosking/scott-hosking.github.io/index.md

 **2021/03** - Presented at the [AI UK](https://www.turing.ac.uk/ai-uk) 2021 showcase event

-**2021/02** - Become Principle Investigator (PI) to a new multi-institution research programme, _"Environmental models: Bridging the spatial scales, from surface sensors to satellite sensors"_
+**2021/02** - Became Principal Investigator (PI) to a new multi-institution research programme, _"Environmental models: Bridging the spatial scales, from surface sensors to satellite sensors"_

 **2020/10** - Joined the Steering Committee for the [Environment and Sustainability Interest Group](https://www.turing.ac.uk/research/interest-groups/environment-and-sustainability), The Alan Turing Institute